-If your foreign card doesn’t work you can go to the post office and buy a pre-paid Italian debit card to use before you set your bank account.
+If your foreign card doesn’t work you can go to the post office and buy a pre-paid Italian debit card to use before you set up your bank account.

 How to Get a Health Insurance in Italy

 For instance, to see a good obstetrician including a full-on ultrasound I only paid 150 Euros and even got a second appointment for free, because the doctor wanted to check on something the following week.
 Any remaining appointments with the same doctor was only 85 euros.

-Our issues: Before moving here we’ve been told that in Italy everyone is entitled to free emergency care regardless of their status.
+Our Issues: Before moving here we’ve been told that in Italy everyone is entitled to free emergency care regardless of their status.
 Well, this has proven to be iffy depending on the situation and hospitals.

-As EU citizens we should be getting free emergency care, but once it got to that it turned out that we need an EU Health Card from another country which we don’t have.
+As EU citizens we should be getting free emergency care, but that’s only with an EU Health Card from another country.
 Again, my friend in the same situation (without an EU health card) received emergency care for her and her kids for free on multiple occasions, so I guess it must depend on your luck.